chicio/chicio.github.io/_posts/2018-07-05-distribution-enterprise-app-ios-beta.md

 So what do we did?
 We put in place our custom Beta distribution program using [Apple Enterprise Developer Program](https://developer.apple.com/programs/enterprise/).
 By enrolling in this program you have the ability to distribute you app inside your company without the need of the Apple App Store.
-You can basically create your own Company App Store!!! :open_mouth:
+You can basically create your own Company App Store!! :open_mouth:
 I worked on the creation of this custom internal Beta distribution program with my colleague [Giordano Tamburelli](https://www.linkedin.com/in/giordano-tamburrelli-b532334/ "Giordano Tamburrelli").
-Giordano is the Team Leader of the Lynch Team (the agile team where I work at lastminute.com group).
+Giordano is the Team Leader of the Lynch Team, the agile team where I work at lastminute.com group.
 He has a Phd in Computer Science at Politecnico di Milano university and a master degree in Computer science at the University of Illinois.
  He is one of the most skilled person I ever met, both from a technical and managerial point of view (yes you know, I'm just kissing his ass :kissing_heart::stuck_out_tongue_closed_eyes:).
 Obviously, he is also one of the biggest nerd you could